Woody Allen | Club Random

 You know,

-And I thought in the Play It Against Sam, I would get laughs doing stuff bouncing off Casablanca.
+And I thought in the play it again, against Sam, I would get laughs doing stuff bouncing off Casablanca.

 And she wrote a book about Casablanca.